grain-lang/grain/stdlib/char.md

 (>=) : (x: Char, y: Char) -> Bool
 ```

-Checks if the first value is greater than or equal to the second value by Unicode scalar value.
+Checks if the first character is greater than or equal to the second character by Unicode scalar value.

 Parameters: